Epidemiology and Evidence Based Healthcare

 - Partner and collaborate with academic and research institution across the world based on equity, engagement, excellence and global impact to facilitate innovative, interdisciplinary, collaborative, and policy-driven research in the area of maternal and child health, non-communicable diseases, multimorbidity and environmental health.

 Our aim is to understand the determinants of various health outcomes that will help in designing intervention or treatment to lower the burden of adverse physical and mental health outcomes and enhance wellbeing of individuals living within and across a defined national, regional or international boundary

 The theme is led by Professor Petra Wark and draws on a range of skills and expertise from within its multi-disciplinary team of researchers to develop critical evidence driving innovative healthcare solutions.

-Professor in Digital Health and Well-being and the theme lead for Epidemiology & Evidence Based Healthcare.
+Petra Wark is a professor in Digital Health and Well-being and the theme lead for Epidemiology & Evidence Based Healthcare.

 Dr Om P Kurmi is an Associate Professor in Epidemiology and Healthcare Research as well as an environmental and respiratory epidemiologist with major focus in understand the relationship between inhaled pollutants and its associated health outcomes in both children and adults.
 Majority of his research focuses on understanding the effects of air pollution (both household and ambient) in cardiorespiratory health in low- and middle-income countries.
 He has also been working in understanding the relationship between occupational airborne exposure and lung health particularly COPD and asthma in high-income countries.